scikit-beam/scikit-beam/doc/development/codeguide.rst

   characters).
 Please try to maintain the style when adding or modifying code.

-* One exception is to be made from the PEP8 style: new style relative imports of the form ``from . import modname`` are allowed and required for Astropy, as opposed to absolute (as PEP8 suggests) or the simpler ``import modname`` syntax.
+* One exception is to be made from the PEP8 style: new style relative imports of the form ``from . import modname`` are allowed and required for Scikit-beam, as opposed to absolute (as PEP8 suggests) or the simpler ``import modname`` syntax.
 This is primarily due to improved relative import support since PEP8 was developed, and to simplify the process of moving modules.